 Since Datastream provides few firms' information on trading volume at the start of sample period, we separate the whole sample into the earlier period (10/1987 to 12/1999) and the later period (01/2000 to 12/2011) when the trading volume information has a wide coverage.
 Panel D reports results.
 In the earlier period, the momentum characteristic is significant in 53% of the sub-period months and this ratio is roughly the same as that of the market factor.
 In the later period, the momentum effect seems to be more important than the market effect, since the ratio of 56% is significantly higher than 46%.
 In both periods, the liquidity characteristic is significant in less than one-third of sample months.
 We also find that the book-to-market effect is also relatively weaker in the second sample period.
-Overall, our results indicate that the characteristics of book-to-market and liquidity are less important one in the two periods.
+Overall, our results indicate that the characteristics of book-to-market and liquidity are less important than other four characteristics, while the momentum characteristic is the most important one in the two periods.